Vauxhall Motors Limited and Related Companies

-VML Group is committed to complying with all applicable laws, regulations and disclosure requirements in accordance with the Group Code of Ethics.
+Vauxhall is committed to complying with all applicable laws, regulations and disclosure requirements in accordance with the Group’s corporate social responsibility as set out in Group PSA’s 2019 Corporate Social Responsibility Report.
 We observe both the spirit as well as the letter of the law and pay an appropriate amount of tax for our business at the right time.

 Attitude to Tax planning

 Vauxhall engages in tax planning that follows the spirit of UK Tax Law and has commercial substance that supports the business and reflects genuine commercial and economic activity, ensuring the appropriate amount of tax is levied and that enables it to manage its tax efficiently.
 We do not use contrived or abnormal tax structures that are intended for tax avoidance.